The Wikidata Query Logs Dataset: Dataset

-Next, we compute embeddings of all questions in the final dataset with \href{https://huggingface.co/Qwen/Qwen3-Embedding-0.6B}{Qwen3 Embedding 0.6B}, and use the average embedding of all questions per SPARQL query as input to UMAP \cite{umap} to generate both 2-dimensional and 50-dimensional representations of all question-query pairs.
+Next, we compute embeddings of all questions in the final dataset with \href{https://huggingface.co/Qwen/Qwen3-Embedding-0.6B}{Qwen3 Embedding 0.6B}, and we use the average embedding of all questions per SPARQL query as input to UMAP \cite{umap} to generate both 2-dimensional and 50-dimensional representations of all question-query pairs.
 The 2-dimensional representations are used for visualization, the 50-dimensional representations for clustering.
-We cluster the pairs using HDBSCAN \cite{hdbscan} with liberal parameters in order to find near duplicate pairs.
-For example, the largest cluster contains 146 pairs where the questions are of the form ``What is the name and description of the place with VICNAMES ID ...?''.
+We cluster the pairs using HDBSCAN \cite{hdbscan} with liberal parameters in order to find near-duplicate pairs.
+For example, the largest cluster contains 165 pairs where the questions are of the form ``What movie has Sratim ID ...?''.
 All pairs which are labeled as outliers by HDBSCAN are kept and assigned to their own cluster.
 We then use the clusters to determine a split of our dataset for training knowledge graph question-answering (KGQA) methods.
 We split the clusters into 80\% for training, and 10\% for both validation and test.
-All pairs in each cluster are then assigned to the corresponding split, and we end up with \textasciitilde{}159.8k train, \textasciitilde{}20.5k validation, and \textasciitilde{}19.8k test pairs.
+All pairs in each cluster are then assigned to the corresponding split, and we end up with \textasciitilde{}268.9k train, \textasciitilde{}33.1k validation, and \textasciitilde{}33.4k test pairs.